andrew/ultimate-awesome/README.md

 - [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
-- [awesome-programming-tools](https://github.com/ChessMax/awesome-programming-tools) - The list of awesome programming tools that can simplify and speed up everyday work.
 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [awesome-community-builders](https://github.com/ComBuildersES/awesome-community-builders) - [Proyecto] Recopilación de recursos para personas que gestionan comunidades tecnológicas.
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 - [fucking-awesome-cpp](https://github.com/Correia-jpv/fucking-awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
+With repository stars⭐ and forks🍴.
+- [fucking-awesome-fp-js](https://github.com/correia-jpv/fucking-awesome-fp-js) - 😎 A curated list of awesome functional programming stuff in js.
 With repository stars⭐ and forks🍴.
 - [awesome-hacking](https://github.com/cpscript/awesome-hacking) - A repo full of information about hacking.
 - [awesome-mobile-solana-apps](https://github.com/creativedrewy/awesome-mobile-solana-apps) - A community-curated list of all the amazing mobile apps & games built on Solana!.
 - [awesome-eos](https://github.com/cryptopeng/awesome-eos) - Eos blockchain develop information.